asokVA20/resume/README.md

-# Resume Website & CV Generator
+# Resume Website Generator

-A professional resume website and CV generator using modern web technologies and HTML-to-PDF conversion for clean, readable CV generation.
+A professional resume website generator using modern web technologies.
+Create a stunning, responsive resume website from your personal data.

 ## 🎯 **Features**